replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step5.md

 * Secrets
 `kubectl get secrets`

-* Exec (because the pod is not physically there) `kubectl exec`
+* Exec (because the pod is physically not there) `kubectl exec`

-* Edit (of course because the pod is not physically there) `kubectl edit`
+* Edit (of course because the pod is not physically not there) `kubectl edit`

 * PV